Correlation Between Weis Markets and Maplebear

 Pair Corralation between Weis Markets and Maplebear

-Considering the 90-day investment horizon Weis Markets is expected to generate 0.51 times more return on investment than Maplebear.
-However, Weis Markets is 1.94 times less risky than Maplebear.
-It trades about 0.24 of its potential returns per unit of risk.
-Maplebear is currently generating about -0.01 per unit of risk.
-If you would invest 6,751 in Weis Markets on February 3, 2025 and sell it today you would earn a total of 2,046 from holding Weis Markets or generate 30.31% return on investment over 90 days.
+Considering the 90-day investment horizon Weis Markets is expected to under-perform the Maplebear.
+But the stock apears to be less risky and, when comparing its historical volatility, Weis Markets is 1.3 times less risky than Maplebear.
+The stock trades about -0.12 of its potential returns per unit of risk.
+The Maplebear is currently generating about 0.12 of returns per unit of risk over similar time horizon.
+If you would invest 3,980 in Maplebear on May 1, 2025 and sell it today you would earn a total of 742.00 from holding Maplebear or generate 18.64% return on investment over 90 days.

 Time Period3 Months [change]